 If you’ve been thinking of bringing a dog into your daily routine, it’s essential to narrow down your choices to a few specific breeds.
 When you’re researching the best dog breeds for men, make sure you choose a dog that will quickly adapt to your lifestyle and exercise level.
 Some dogs make great companions in tiny spaces; other working dogs may need wild and open spaces to roam.

 Training your dog to live at its best takes discipline and dedication–while a smaller breed may be easy to train, others require professional help to perform at their full potential.
-Whatever breed you end up choosing, you’re guaranteed to have a close companion for years to come.
+Whatever breed you end up choosing, you’re guaranteed to have a close companion for years to come and will improve your health.
 Here’s a list of the fifteen best dog breeds we found for guys.

 The Alaskan Malamute is one of the essential family dogs.
 Hailing from the wild north of Alaska and Russia, these gentle giants form close bonds with children, and the breed makes excellent guard dogs.
 They’re patient, kind, and intimidating enough to keep any predators away.
 Malamutes thrive in colder environments; as a large dog, these guys are well known for their high energy level as they pull sleds and run through blizzards.
 These dogs are powerful–an adult male can tow up to 1,100 pounds!
 This breed needs plenty of exercise, but they’re not loud barkers, and they’re eager to please.
 Size-wise, Alaskan Malamutes can reach up to 100lbs.
 If you’re expecting snow in the winter and love the great outdoors, these dogs are great family pets that will keep their best friend safe and protected.